gwalkey/SSAS_DW_Logins/README.md

 <h1>A SQL Server SSAS Tabular Model for tracking SQL Server Logins</h1>
 SSAS_DW_Logins is a set of Microsoft technologies combined into a SQL Server Security Auditing Tool<br>

+# Attention SQL SATURDAY Geeks!
+My Final PDF Slides will be a BIT longer, as this entire solution requires more explanation than can fit into 1 hour<br>
+I asked for 90mins and got 60. :(<br>
+Its ok, we'll make it!

 # Components:
 * Extended Event Session to track all SQL Server Login events saved to .XEL Files
 * ETL Process to move, load, clean and aggregate the XEL trace files from remote SQL servers into a central SQL database